 Ekua Holmes is a native and current resident of Boston, Massachusetts, who has worked as an artist, curator, and active member of Boston's art community.
 She was influenced by the need to fill the void of what she perceived as an absence of positive Black images in her childhood neighborhoods.

-2018 Coretta Scott King-Virginia Hamilton Award for Lifetime Achievement
+2019 Coretta Scott King-Virginia Hamilton Award for Lifetime Achievement (Practitioner)

 The Coretta Scott King Book Awards seal images and award names are solely and exclusively owned by the American Library Association.